cuissto59/ServiceCar/readMe.md

 English:

+#How To Use

-Firstly execute file db/servicecar.sql in your RDBMS Mysql(the script is compatible unfortunatly just with Mysql).
+Hello EveryOne , Firstly execute file db/servicecar.sql in your RDBMS Mysql(the script is compatible unfortunatly just with Mysql).

 secondly go change files :